amirrezaask/imax/README.md

-# negev
+# imax

-Negev is an Emacs based IDE.
+imax is an Emacs based IDE.

 # Modules
-Every thing in negev is based on the idea of modules.
+Every thing in imax is based on the idea of modules.
 Modules provide every thing from extending the functionality to a simple font face selecting.

+# License
+imax released under GPL-v3